-Grayson Technical High School
+Grayson Technical Education Program

 Grayson High School strives to equip students for future success by providing a secure learning environment where students feel physically and emotionally safe, academically challenged, and empowered to enter the global community with confident preparedness.
 Striving to stimulate intellectual curiosity, Grayson High School infuses technology and encourages creativity in the learning process.
 Students will be responsible and motivated to achieve their potential, think critically, and work cooperatively in our diverse society.